WeAnitTommyBruh/Colin-McRae-Rally-Recomp/README.md

 # How do i run it?

 1. Launch the scripts.
+   - On windows you just have to double click on build_windows.
+   - Linux is chmod +x ./build_linux then ./build_linux
-2. Follow the steps.
+3. Follow the steps.
-3. Go to build-release and launch the executables.
+4. Once finished Go to build-release and launch the executables.

 # Roadmap